jrshittu/meme_magic/README.md

 ## Meme Magic 😍: Building a Custom Meme Generator with Python

 In this article, we'll create a Meme Generator app, a web-based tool for creating custom memes.
 The app is built using the Taipy GUI library, which provides a simple and intuitive way to create interactive web interfaces.
-We'll explore the app's features and functionality, as well as the underlying code and design principles.
-Whether you're a seasoned developer or just getting started with Python and web development, this article will provide a useful introduction to the Meme Generator app and the Taipy GUI library.
-So let's get started!
+We'll explore the app's features and functionality, as well as the underlying code and design principles. let's get started!

 ![meme_gen](https://github.com/jrshittu/build_with_taipy/assets/110542235/baa87481-757d-4eb1-b8cb-e7106f775cc8)